keenwilson/Redux-Bugs-Tracker-React-App/README.md

   - Change the status to in progress
   - Filter the list of bugs
   - Sort the list of bugs
+  - Assign a bug to a team member
+  - Get the list of bugs assigned to a team member

 ## Redux